WGBH-MLA/AAPB2/app/views/exhibits/le-show/4-2-satires-of-commercial-public-media.md

 ## "Believia"

-The United States is the only country other than New Zealand in which pharmaceuticals are marketed directly to consumers via television commercials.
-Shearer’s experience as an ad copywriter and his avid television news viewing together fuel his creation of “spots,” 30- or 60-second advertisements for various fictional products, satiric commentaries on the absurdities of advertising.
+The United States is the only country other than New Zealand in which pharmaceuticals are marketed directly to consumers via television commercials.[<sup>120</sup>](/exhibits/eotp/notes#120) Shearer's experience as an ad copywriter and his avid television news viewing together fuel his creation of "spots," 30- or 60-second advertisements for various fictional products, satiric commentaries on the absurdities of advertising.

-Shearer invented the “Believia” spot to follow a news item about the federal government fining pharmaceutical giant Pfizer $2.3 billion to settle criminal and civil accusations of illegal marketing of its painkiller Bextra.
+Shearer invented the "Believia" spot to follow a news item about the federal government fining pharmaceutical giant Pfizer $2.3 billion to settle criminal and civil accusations of illegal marketing of its painkiller Bextra.[<sup>121</sup>](/exhibits/eotp/notes#121)

-Shearer’s satiric commentary on the arguably unhealthy amount of pharmaceutical marketing on U.S. television, “Believia” touts the faux pharmaceutical Shearer rhetorically formulated for “age-related skeptocemia, a chronic inability to absorb and believe messages about products that might be helpful.”
-The spot ends with a riff on the usual small-print warnings about side-effects, again with a satiric twist: “Do not use or handle Believia if you are operating machinery, becoming pregnant, or operating pregnancy machinery.
+Shearer's satiric commentary on the arguably unhealthy amount of pharmaceutical marketing on U.S. television, "Believia" touts the faux pharmaceutical Shearer rhetorically formulated for "age-related skeptocemia, a chronic inability to absorb and believe messages about products that might be helpful."
+The spot ends with a riff on the usual small-print warnings about side-effects, again with a satiric twist: "Do not use or handle Believia if you are operating machinery, becoming pregnant, or operating pregnancy machinery.
 Common side effects include headache, dizziness, memory loss, temporary night-blindness, and chronic gullibility.
 Ask your doctor if Believia is right for you.
-And believe him.”
+And believe him."

-“Believia”
+"Believia"
 https://americanarchive.org/catalog/cpb-aacip-874141446ac?start=1431.33&end=1505.09

 ## CPR: Continental Public Radio